 Personally, I can see the logic behind the argument to support your own.
-I myself have wondered why it's all k-dramas on cable TV because back in the day I used to watch TW dramas almost exclusively and now, there's a mad hiring of k-actors just to capitalize on the trend.
+I myself have wondered why it’s all Korean dramas on cable TV when back in the day I used to watch Taiwanese dramas almost exclusively, what’s more, there’s a mad hiring of k-actors just to capitalize on the trend.

-Yet truth is, I appreciate the cultural exchange from that little window of time that I'm staring at a k-drama and my fan crushes, and if another genre pops up that is as good if not better, surely the rest of the world will take notice.
+Yet truth is, I appreciate the cultural exchange from that little window of time that I’m staring at a k-drama, and if another genre pops up that is as good if not better, surely the rest of the world will take notice.

-If you made it to the end, sorry for ranting considering it doesn't even affect me and thanks for listening.
-On the bright side, k-actors seem to be pushing through with their activities in China while c-dramas like Whirlwind Girl 2 starring Ji Chang Wook are airing as usual, so maybe it really was much ado about nothing.
+If you made it to the end, sorry for my rant considering it doesn’t even affect me and thanks for listening.
+On the bright side, k-actors seem to be pushing through with their activities in China while c-dramas like Whirlwind Girl 2 starring Ji Chang Wook airing as usual, so maybe it really was much ado about nothing.